 Introduction to Custom SQL in Tableau

-In a database, multiple tables exist, and often to get desired data, multiple tables have to be joined.
-Any visualization tool working on a large database employs JOINs in order to get access to data from the database.
-Tableau supports connectivity with various types of data sources the most common SQL server.
+Multiple tables exist in a database; often, various tables must be joined to get desired data.
+Any visualization tool working on an extensive database employs JOINs to get access to data from the database.
+Tableau supports connectivity with multiple types of data sources, the most common SQL server.
 When Tableau is connected with the SQL server, requisite data gets loaded into Tableau’s environment.
 Automatically, through SQL queries, the joins are performed by Tableau.
 However, in complex situations, these SQL queries may not be in an optimized form.
-Using the Custom SQL option in Tableau, we can streamline data extraction operations.
+We can streamline data extraction operations using the Custom SQL option in Tableau.

 Working with Custom SQL in Tableau